Jets assistant Knapp dies of injuries from bicycle accident - WHIZ News

 “Greg Knapp (aka Knapper) was called back home to Heaven, where he will be reunited with his Dad,” the statement said.

-The family said in the statement that Knapp was struck by a car while riding his bicycle in the city of San Ramon in the San Francisco Bay Area and never regained consciousness.
+The family said in the statement that Knapp was struck by a car while riding his bike in the city of San Ramon in the San Francisco Bay Area and never regained consciousness.

-He was surrounded by his mother, wife, three daughters and his brother when he died.
+He was surrounded by wife Charlotte, daughters Jordan, Natalie and Camille, his mother and brother when he died.

 “While his family, friends and players still had so much to learn from him and desperately wished they had more time with him, God called an audible and wanted to go over the game plan directly with him.
 It will certainly be a masterpiece, just like Greg!”